Joke Timmermans (°1980) is a Belgium-based photographer, journalist and lecturer. She studied Cultural Sciences, Journalism and Photography.

 Passionate about people, storytelling, arts and culture, she is documenting New York since 2014.
 Her series of portraits, street scenes and still lifes reveal the city in clear, colorful and legible images.

-Her self-portraits were created in the summer of 2020 and are a profound search for light, color, form and composition in her own house.
+Her Self-portraits were created in the summer of 2020 and are a profound search for light, color, form and composition in her own house.

 The series Rgb is not digital processed, but the result of versatile experiments in her photo studio with color filters, movement and an old Nikon.